Flogging Faith

 Tyranny of Good Intentions

 As mentioned earlier, Lindelt regulates itself through these strict laws and mercilessly punishes those who insult them.
-To help identify them, the sect uses spells like Unveil, original name Detection of Hostility. (敵意の感知) As the name suggests, this miracle pursues the closest traitor and reveals their location to the caster by detecting hostility, which allows the temple to corner anyone desecrating their teachings in short order.
+To help identify them, the sect uses spells like Unveil, original name Hostility Detection. (敵意の感知) As the name suggests, this miracle pursues the closest traitor and reveals their location to the caster by detecting hostility, which allows the temple to corner anyone desecrating their teachings in short order.
 In other words, the Archdrake Sect’s moral policing rises to the level of thought crimes.
 One cannot even wish ill to anyone or anything without the temple possibly noticing.
 There is no privacy even within one’s own head.
 This creates an oppressive atmosphere that many residents understandably want to escape, including members of the clergy.

+However, the disciplinants aren’t always so dedicated.
 Licia is a holy woman of Lindelt who describes herself as a servant to the power of miracles.
 Indeed, the description for most of her equipment reaffirms that she has studied scripture, but also acknowledges her serious flaws.
 It similarly implies that we shouldn’t assume her to be the quintessence of piety just because she is a cleric.
-The description for her hood further adds that some clergy go outside the country as part of their training but instead deviate from their strict teachings.
-This is certainly true for Licia, who explains that she has been sent by her teacher to spread the power of miracles to many people.
+The description for her hood further adds that some clergy training abroad instead deviate from their strict teachings.
+This is certainly true for Licia, who relates how her teacher sent her to spread the power of miracles to many people.
 Although she claims to have come to Drangleic for only that express purpose, her frequent pauses when pressed to explain suggests that she isn’t being entirely honest.
-Perseverance’s description states that Lindelt ascetics are commonly charged with going abroad to proselytize and train but usually don’t ever return.
-Again, this fits Licia, who says she cannot simply go back and can improve herself in Drangleic since no one knows who she is, which is rather foreboding.
+A plethora of disciplinants sent abroad may not return, but that doesn’t mean that they are all dead.
+Licia says she cannot simply go back and can improve herself in Drangleic since no one knows who she is, which is rather foreboding.

-Dress of a clergyman that handles miracles.
+Dress of a clergyman who handles miracles.
+Personal effect of Leash of Lindelt.

 There is no doubt that she studied miracles, but at the same time it is certain that she also had some problems.
+Even if someone is in the clergy, you shouldn’t rope others together so easily.

-Taken together, it is obvious that Licia is yet another cleric desperate to escape the temple’s oppressive dogma, hence why the character is named Leash. (リーシュ) The woman is using her ostensible mission by her teacher in order to find some freedom.
+Taken together, it is obvious that Licia is yet another cleric desperate to escape the temple’s oppressive dogma, hence the name “Leash”. (リーシュ) The woman is using her ostensible mission by her teacher in order to find some freedom.
 At the same time, she is concerned enough about her behavior to also try and correct it.
 The description for her Idol’s Chime relates that every place has people whose true nature differs from the norm and that most suppress it or have a secret outlet for it; it also muses that the world wouldn’t be tolerant so far as permitting these abnormalities is concerned.
 So what are these personal problems that make Licia seek liberation?
 Apparently, lying and stealing.
 In order to learn any of her miracles, Licia requires you to “show your heart” by offering souls “for the gods” as she puts it.
 She later chastises herself for defaulting to people buying her holy powers rather than her giving them out.
 She even lies about the key to accessing Heide’s Tower of Flame running on the power of miracles so she can charge us for her to open the way.

 I heard about the church, but circumstances are that no one’s here… Even though I’m here, it can’t be helped.
 I’ll have to move on soon.
 To many people who can buy… No!
 I must give this power!